20th Century Ghosts: Abraham's Boys

 Abraham Van Helsing, living in America following the events of Dracula, tries to teach his sons about vampires.

 Better Than Home

 Story about a troubled boy whose father manages a baseball team.

 The Black Phone

-Thirteen-year-old Finney is kidnapped by a man named The Grabber.
+13-year-old Finney is kidnapped by a man named the Grabber.
 Trapped in a basement room, the boy's only hope may lie in a mysterious disconnected black phone hanging on the basement wall.
 The phone rings at night with the whispers of the kidnapper's previous (and now dead) victims.
-In 2021, this short story was adapted into a film of the same title, with Ethan Hawke as The Grabber.
+In 2021, this short story was adapted into a film of the same title by Scott Derrickson, with Ethan Hawke as the Grabber and Mason Thames as Finney.
+The film received a sequel in 2025 written and directed by Derrickson, based on an original idea by Joe Hill.

 In The Rundown

 A video store clerk comes upon a grisly scene on a weedy dirt lane.

 The Cape

 Seven-year-old Eric learns that he can fly (well, sort of) while wearing his blue cape.
 After suffering a terrible injury he thinks the cape is lost, only to find the cape again years later.